NatiTurts/KPI_PowerApp/README.md

 After setting up these Connections, be sure to refresh them all and check that there are no warnings in the App.
 It should be ready for publishing.

+Shout-out to R3dKap (Emmanuel GALLIS) for the amazing Ultimate Colour Picker PowerApps component used in this app.

 Enjoy